What are the general procedures to purchase service?

 What other types of service may a member purchase?

-Members may purchase educational leave time; time lost due to Worker’s Compensation injury, service to a public employer that was paid by a federal grant; service with a non-participating municipality; service with the U of A system not covered by another plan, and prior service with a participating employer before that employer joined APERS.
+Members may purchase educational leave time; time lost due to Worker’s Compensation injury, service to a public employer that was paid by a federal grant; service with the U of A system not covered by another plan, and prior service with a participating employer before that employer joined APERS.
 Please contact APERS Member Services Section for specific information.

 Click below to return to the FAQ home page.